Lucy-Family-Institute/presqt/docs/target_integration.rst

                 "infinite_depth": true
             }

-    There is a management command that will validate ``targets.json`` that can be ran after you add your target.
+    There is a management command that will validate ``targets.json`` that can be run after you add your target.
     It can be run manually with:

         .. parsed-literal::
             $ python manage.py validate_target_json

-    Otherwise the same management command is run when ``docker-compose up`` is ran.
+    Otherwise the same management command is run when ``docker-compose up`` runs.
     If the validation fails then it does not allow the docker containers to be spun up.

 2. Add your target directory inside ``presqt/targets/``